scarfaceshing/expense/README.md

 DB_PASSWORD={YOUR_PASSWORD}
 ```

-5. add this in .env file
+5. add this code in .env file

 ```
 MIX_APP_URL="${APP_URL}"